 Traditional wood siding, either planks or shingles, looks beautiful, but takes more maintenance than other products and suffers more in the weather.
 It’s especially susceptible to rot, mildew, and insect damage in humid areas.

 Temperature fluctuations make it expand and contract which causes cracking and splitting.
-Excess sun will fade and wear the surface, and the finish can be damaged by salt if you live near the coast.
+The excess sun will fade and wear the surface, and the finish can be damaged by the salt if you live near the coast.
 Cedar and redwood stand up a little better than spruce or pine, but if you want wood siding in Northern Virginia, plan to clean and seal it regularly.

 As a mixture of cement, sand, and wood pulp, fiber cement siding stands up well to almost any weather Northern Virginia can offer.
 It resists rot, insects, UV, salt, and sand.
 As a heavy, stiff product, it holds on against high winds.
 You can even get some products, such as the HardieZone® system, specifically designed for your climate.